Mansur Çalar

-Mansur Çalar (born 24 February 1986) is a Turkish footballer who plays as a defensive midfielder for Amed.
+Mansur Çalar (born 24 February 1986) is a Turkish footballer of Kurdish descent who plays as a defensive midfielder for Amed.
 He became the captain of his team.
 After a scandal during a league match, in which he assaulted several Sakaryaspor players with a razor blade, he was initially banned by the Disciplinary Committee of the Turkish Football Association (TFF) for life.
 However, the Arbitration Board of the TFF reduced his ban for life into 20 matches suspension.

 Career

 Çalar played in his youth with Batman Fatihspor and 72 Batmanspor, 2005, he signed with Amed S.K., then called Diyarbakır BB Diskispor, his first professional contract and came to 23 missions in the 2007/08 season of the third division.
 He was able to establish himself right away and came to 2009 to a total of 51 games before he moved to Istanbul to Eyüpspor.
 After only nine games, he returned to Amed and played another 62 league games, where he scored 10 goals.
 After short seasons at Menemen Belediyespor and Trabzon Akçaabat F.K.
 In 2014, he returned to Amed for the second time and was one of the regular greats.
 He made more than 100 league appearances and became captain.